 Now we should be wrapping the text in the cells so that it doesn’t overflow into other cells is the proper way to go (something as shown below).

-Now let’s understand how to do it in a correct way in Google Sheets by step by step procedure.
+Now let’s understand how to do it in the correct way in Google Sheets by the step-by-step procedure.

 How to Wrap Text in Google Sheet Automatically?

 Follow the steps as listed below to text warp in Google sheets: